Krivik/KrivikRepository/README.md

     npm i node-red-contrib-unipi

 ## Usage
-Once you installed `node-red-contrib-unipi` into your NODE-RED you have two nodes for use.
+Once you installed `node-red-contrib-unipi` into your Node-RED you have two nodes for use.

    - **UniPi input** node - primary a filter for UniPi data gets from the relevant websocket.
 Helps to easily access the needed data and work with them throw the flow/s.
    - **UniPi output** node - primary helps to see the all data by the request, filter the choosen data or to set the features like relay